dproctor/headed-south/route.md

 width="600" height="650"></iframe>

 View our live location [here](https://share.garmin.com/mapshare/DevonProctor).
 It's password protected; shoot us an email if you want it.
+Note that the Garmin website is occasionally broken, so if you see

+<div style="text-align:center"> "Whoops!
+The MapShare URL does not exist." </div>

+just try again later.